bgoonz/gists-revamp/by-extension/markdown/articles-compilation-medium-wordpress.md

         "path-intellisense.showHiddenFiles": true,
     }

-If set to false, PathIntellisense ignores the default “files.exclude” as well:
+If set to false, PathIntellisense ignores the default “files.exclude " as well:

     {
         "files.exclude": {